jbengler/tidyheatmap/README.md

 ## Example

-Given a tidy data frame of gene expression data like `data_exprs`, you can easily generate a basic heatmap.
+Given a tidy data frame of gene expression data like `data_exprs`, you can easily generate a customized heatmap.

 ``` r
 library(tidyheatmap)